-- ▶ Give each patient two safety cards to start the conversation about relationships and how they affect health. - ▶ Open the card and encourage them to take a look.
-Make sure patients know that you're a safe person for them to talk to. - Offering safety cards to all patients ensures that everyone gets access to information about relationships, not just those who choose to disclose experiences of violence.
+- Give each patient two safety cards or ask if you can send them a link to resources to start the conversation about relationships and how they affect health. - Den the card and encourage them to take a look.
+Make sure patients know that you're a safe person for them to talk to. - Offering this information to all patients ensures that everyone gets access to information about relationships, not just those who choose to disclose experiences of violence.